 Miso Paste

-Miso paste is a staple in Japanese cooking and is made from fermented soy beans (6).
-Miso paste is low FODMAP in 12g (2 sachet) serves (1).
+Miso paste is a staple in Japanese cooking and is made from fermented soy beans.
+It can be a delicious addition to sauces, soups and stir-fries.
+Miso paste is low FODMAP in 1 tablespoon servings (1).

 Soy Sauce

-Edamame are young (immature) green soy beans that are eaten fresh, unlike the hard, dry mature soy beans which are used to make tofu and soy milk.
-The edamame beans (just the beans not the pods) are low FODMAP in serves of 1 cup (50g).
-If you are not sure how to use edamame beans then check out my Low FODMAP Asian Hot & Sour Soup, which was published by Monash University in 2016.
+Edamame are young (immature) green soybeans that are eaten fresh, unlike the hard, dry mature soybeans which are used to make tofu and soy milk.
+The edamame beans (just the beans not the pods) are low FODMAP in ½ cup (75g / 2.7 oz) servings (1).
+If you are not sure how to use edamame beans then check out my Low FODMAP Asian Hot & Sour Soup, which was published by Monash University.

 Soybean Oil